artsy/artsy.github.io/_posts/2017-01-25-mashing-maps.markdown

 ## CoffeeScript

 I have zero experience with [CoffeeScript][coffee].
-My (serious) JavaScript experience only comes from the last 6 months, and it's a different world at the minute.
+My high-level JavaScript experience only comes from the last 6 months, and it's a different world at the minute.
 Two years ago CoffeeScript was in it's prime, as the first of the JavaScript transpilers - if this is new to you, I'd strongly recommend watching this talk:

 <iframe width="640" height="360" src="https://www.youtube.com/embed/DspYurD75Ns" frameborder="0" allowfullscreen></iframe>